fusionpbx/fusionpbx-docs/source/applications/voicemail.rst

 Here you can edit voicemail settings.

+*  Play Tutorial- Play the voicemail tutorial after the next voicemail login
 *  Greeting- When you dial ***97**, record a greeting and set a number you can choose which greeting to use
+*  Alternate Greet ID- An alternative greet id used in the default greeting
-*  Options- Can create a voicemail IVR
+*  Options- Define caller options for the voicemail greeting
 *  Mail to- have voicemails emailed to this address
-*  Voicemail File- Auto File Attachment, Listen Link, Download Link
+*  Voicemail File- Select a listening option to include with the email notification
-*  Keep Local- To keep the voicemail on the server after being emailed or not
+*  Keep Local- Choose whether to keep the voicemail in the system after sending the email notification
 *  Forward Destinations- Forward voicemail messages to additional destinations
 *  Enabled- Enable or disable the voicemail box